LikeStrangersDo/Gongda_Python_summary/README.md

 ## Tutorials
+Besides my notes here, I recommend the tutorials below.
+For a GEOS-Chem user, I particularly recommend the excellent tutorial by Jiawei Zhuang.
+That is the first Python tutorial that I found useful, as it sticks to research computing only, and uses examples from daily GEOS-Chem analysis.

 0. Python Data Science Handbook: https://jakevdp.github.io/PythonDataScienceHandbook/
 1. IPython Cookbook: https://ipython-books.github.io/
 2. GEOS-Chem Python: https://github.com/geoschem/GEOSChem-python-tutorial

 ## Official guides
+Offical guides are complete introduction to the packages.
+And normally you can just search for certain keywords within the offical guides to jump to what is helpful to you.
+Or you can have a look at the the "Examples" or "Gallery" to see the main applications of the package.

 0. Numpy: https://numpy.org/doc/stable/
 1. Pandas: https://pandas.pydata.org/docs/user_guide/index.html#user-guide
 2. Matplotlib: https://matplotlib.org/index.html